Edb83/moose-juice/README.md

 - They can be redeemed for a discount of 1 penny per point until the order total is zero.
 - Points earned for purchases are calculated on the order total after an existing discount has been applied, and before the delivery cost is added on.
 - Users can track how they have earned and spent points via their Account Dashboard.

+**Responsive**

+Effort has been made to ensure the website displays well across all devices, using Bootstrap's grid system and various media queries.

 **Navbar**